 Ronald Reagan was clearly a major winner of new show business politics.
 But as Robert Lekachman put it, “Ronald Reagan must be the nicest president who ever destroyed a union, tried to cut school lunch milk rations from six to four ounces, and compelled families in need of public help to first dispose of household goods in excess of $1,000.”

-By turning the world’s greatest creditor nation into its greatest debtor nation in a mere eight years, Reagan was perhaps was America’s supreme political con man.
+By turning the world’s greatest creditor nation into its greatest debtor nation in a mere eight years, Reagan showed that he was perhaps America’s supreme political con man.

 Or at least until Barack Obama, who, like Reagan (whom he has publicly admired) temporarily motivated millions with his own unique brand of false rhetoric, only to immobilize his base while serving the same corporate interests.
 No, I’m not talking about Trump.